idaholab/moose/framework/doc/content/syntax/LinearFVBCs/index.md

 # LinearFVBCs System

-For an overview of MOOSE FV please see [/linear_fv_design.md].
+For an overview of linear MOOSE FV please see [/linear_fv_design.md].

-The difference between `LinearFVBCs` and `FVBCs` is that the boundary quantities computed by the former (boundary values, gradients, etc.) are used in routines within different kernels.
+The difference between `LinearFVBCs` and `FVBCs` is that the boundary quantities computed by the former (boundary values, gradients, etc.) are used in routines within linear FV kernels.
 This is due to the fact that boundary conditions may need to be applied in different manners for different terms in the partial differential equation.
 This means that the `LinearFVBCs` only provide objects to specify these boundary quantities, and would not contribute to the system matrix and right hand side directly (only through kernels).